 Love travelling, so working in the airline industry made that easy....have now retired and busy working in the garden which I love, though the green thumb is not in my genes........it's all brown!

 Joined the Canorient soon after we immigrated to Toronto, to keep in touch with our community.
 Have not done much volunteering, so when asked to I was quite surprised, but accepted and I'm delighted to give my all.....soooo here I am!

-I have been in the Accounting profession even before I migrated to Canada in 1975 and enjoy what I am doing.
+I have been in the Accounting Profession even before I migrated to Canada in 1975 and enjoy what I am doing.
 I have now retired after 38 years of service with a Professional Accounting Firm and enjoying it immensely.

 “Live your values.
 Live the life you want to lead”.

 I have been a proud member of this great association for over 39 years.
 My husband, Pompie, and I consider ourselves fortunate to have a way to interact with our community since arriving in Canada.
 Over the years, we have attended many fantastic events and have a number of fond memories.
 After retiring, I decided to stay active by volunteering my time to plan and co-host fun-filled events for the Seniors’ club.
 Bringing joy and having a positive impact on our community has kept me motivated during these unprecedented times.

 In my free time, I have many passions I enjoy pursuing.
 One of my greatest passions is food.
 I love exploring new restaurants with my family, as well as preparing exotic cuisine.
 Of all my food experiences, high tea with my daughter is my favourite.
 I also nurture my artistic side through knitting.
 I taught myself how to knit following YouTube videos and continue to hone my craft with every new pattern.
 My family also enjoys travelling and can’t wait to plan our next adventure once the pandemic is over.